pradeeptathineni/quest/demo/README.md

 Every time a change is pushed to the master branch, such as a commit or pull request, the CircleCI pipeline will kick off the workflow defined in the .circleci/config.yml file.
 Remember to update and commit the workflows as needed.

+The Makefile provides helpful commands to control the architecture deployment from your local machine.
+Since the state of our Terraform service project is saved in AWS S3, changes to the Terraform architecture can occur from anywhere, as long as you initialize the Terraform project with the backend so the Terraform state file is considered.

 When you are finished testing, it's a good idea to tear down the infrastructure.
-Please do so using the CircleCI workflow or Makefile rule named "destroy".
+Please do so using the CircleCI workflow named "destroy or Makefile rule named "destroy".

 ## Conclusion